SantoshChapagai/country-project/README.md

 npm install
 npm start
 ```
 - You need a api key for weather and images to run the application properly.
+You also need a google firebase for the authentication.

 ## Screen shots
 ![](./public/images/countries.png)